Sizzling and Sultry Weather This Afternoon

 TONIGHT: A few clouds.
 Warm and muggy overnight.
 Low: 73°.
 Wind: S 5-10 mph.

-SUNDAY: Partly cloudy and not as warm with a chance for showers and thunderstorms by afternoon.
+SUNDAY: Partly cloudy and not as warm, with a good chance for showers and thunderstorms.
 High: 88°.

 Copyright 2020 KWQC.
 All rights reserved.